-Booking a cruising holiday for families with young or not-so-young children is a wonderful experience with so many options on offer.
-Outlined below are a few of Cruise Express’ favourite suggestions to help parents and children have the best holiday possible!
+Outlined below are a few of Cruise Express’ favourite suggestions to help grandparents, parents and children have the best cruise holiday possible!

 1. Size Counts – Choose a larger resort-style ship which offers more facilities for kids and teenagers and more activities (including yoga, cooking and craft classes) for different age categories.
 Bigger ships also carry more kids so your brood can make friends more easily.
 Best of all, adult-only retreat areas on the larger family size ships offer a real-time out!

-2. School Holidays – If you can and your kids are young enough and not in senior years at school, take a cruise outside school holiday periods when there are more cabins available and fares (even airfares) are more affordable.
-You’ll be surprised at how many other kids there will be onboard for your children to mix with.
+2. School Holidays – If you can and your grandkids/kids are young enough and not in senior years at school, take a cruise outside school holiday periods when there are more cabins available and fares (even airfares) are more affordable.
+You’ll be surprised at how many other kids there will be onboard for children to mix with.

-3. Activities – Many larger cruise ships today have water slides, rock climbing walls, wave-surfing pools and flying foxes which are huge hits with older kids.
+5. Activities – Many larger cruise ships today have water slides, rock climbing walls, wave-surfing pools and flying foxes which are huge hits with all children.

-4. Package – Before you leave or as soon as you board, buy a soft drink/ice cream package for your kids so they can enjoy unlimited refreshments during the cruise, saving you money in the long run.
+6. Package – Before you leave or as soon as you board, look into buying a soft drink/ice cream package for yourself and possibly for the children so they can enjoy unlimited refreshments during the cruise, saving you/them money in the long run.

 7. Kid’s Clubs – Encourage the children and allow yourselves to take advantage of the Kid’s Clubs.
-That way they can have lots of fun and you as parents can enjoy relaxing time together, meeting up as a family at times throughout the day for meals.
+That way they can have lots of fun and you can enjoy a relaxing time together, meeting up as a family as you wish.

 8. Dinner Sittings – If your kids are under 12, opt for the first sitting dinner or book earlier dinner times if your ship offers open dining.
 If you are travelling in a multi-generational group, we recommend making bookings as far out as possible to avoid disappointment, especially for the specialty restaurants.

 9. Ashore – When ashore don’t try to pack too much into the day, particularly in hot, tropical zones, as the kids will tire quickly.
 A morning excursion could work best before returning to the ship for a late lunch and afternoon siesta!

-10. Duration – Shorter cruises of under 10 days are better suited to families.
+10. Duration – Shorter cruises of under 10 days are better suited to multi-generational families.
 There are weekend and 5-day cruises from Australia or longer 7-10 day cruises to Queensland or through the South Pacific which the kids will love.

-Call us today on 1300 766537 or visit our website to find out the most suitable options for your family holiday!
+Call us today on 1300 766537 to find out what is available, where and when!